 The basic objective for underwriting is to protect producers against unexpected and sharp falls in market returns without masking underlying long-term market trends.
+As these have been minimal and the trade effects have been correspondingly negligible.

 See Attachments A and B.